timo-reymann/learnings/webinars/2025-03-17-Google-Technical-Writing-Two.md

 ## Sample code

-- should be complete and working
+- Should be complete and working
-- comments should only be added for non-obvious parts
+- Comments should only be added for non-obvious parts

 ## Creating good drafts